nosqlbench/nosqlbench/adapter-cqld4/src/main/resources/cqld4.md

-# cqld4 driver
+# cqld4

-This is the newly revamped (beta) driver for CQL which uses the DataStax OSS Driver version 4.
+This is the newly revamped driver for CQL which uses the DataStax OSS Driver version 4.
 As there was a significant restructuring of the APIs between CQL driver 4.x and previous versions, this driver is a clean and separate implementation which aims to use the features of version 4.x of the native driver directly as well as new internal NoSQLBench APIs.